omerfarukkykc/omerfarukkykc/README.md

 <h1 align="center">Hi 👋 I'm Ömer</h1>

 <p align ="center">
-### I'm a Computer Engineer 💻.
-I am developing myself in Java, Web technologies.
-You can review my work in these areas and provide feedback.
+I'm a Computer Engineer.
+I am developing myself in Dart&Flutter , You can find the projects that I developed projects in c# and java languages in my repositories.
+I'm waiting for your feedback
 </p>
 <h2 align="center">Languages and Tools</h2>
 <p align ="center">